felipenoris/InterestRates.jl/README.md

 ## Buffered Curve

-A `BufferedIRCurve` stores results of interest rates interpolations for each date.
+A `BufferedIRCurve` buffers results of interest rate interpolations.

 You can create it by using `InterestRates.BufferedIRCurve(source_curve)` constructor, where `source_courve` is a given `AbstractIRCurve`.